luapower/terra/terra.md

 a require() loader for loading .t files from the same locations that are used for loading Lua files.

+__NOTE:__ 32bit platforms are not yet supported (the included binaries work but there's no interfacing between Terra and Lua and no debug support).

 [terralang]: http://terralang.org

 ## Building